fat-potato-uk/k8-tutorial-overview/README.md

 Namespaces are intended for use in environments with many users spread across multiple teams, or projects.

-Namespaces provide a scope for names.
+Namespaces provide a scope for names and activities.
 Names of resources need to be unique within a namespace, but not across namespaces.
 Namespaces cannot be nested inside one another and each Kubernetes resource can only be in one namespace.